Sleeping Bag

 Down Vs Synthetic

-The Ratings Game
+The Rating Game

-Just because a company claims that “X” bag is rated to -10°celsius, doesn’t necessarily make it so.
-Traditionally such ratings tend to be a little on the high side of your average person’s reality (eg. A -10°celsius bag that leaves you shivering when the thermometer is reading 5° celsius).
-It is worth noting that generally speaking, women tend to sleep 5 to 10 degrees colder than men.
+Just because a company claims that a bag is rated to “X” ° Celsius / Fahrenheit, doesn’t necessarily make it so.
+Traditionally such ratings tend to be a little on the high side of your average person’s reality.
+For example, a -9°c / 15° F bag that leaves you shivering when the temperature is hovering around freezing.

 Warm or Cold Sleeper?